Jimmy McMenemy: Legacy

 In 2010, a selection of McMenemy's medals, Scotland caps and other memorabilia was sold at auction for £3,500.

 In 2013, the Evening Times newspaper ranked him in 12th position among Celtic's greatest-ever players.

 In 2014, the 'Celtic Graves Society' held a commemorative event for McMenemy in Dalbeth St Peters Cemetery to recognise his achievements, attended by family members and former players.

 Personal life

-Jimmy McMenemy's five sons were also footballers: John won the Scottish Cup with Celtic in 1927 – just six years after his father's last win – and the Scottish League Championship with Motherwell in 1932; Harry played for Newcastle United where he won the FA Cup in 1932; Frank played for Hamilton Academical and Crystal Palace; and both James (Maryhill) and Joe (Strathclyde) were prominent junior players but did not play at the professional level.
+Jimmy McMenemy's six sons were also footballers: John won the Scottish Cup with Celtic in 1927 – just six years after his father's last win – and the Scottish League Championship with Motherwell in 1932; Harry played for Newcastle United where he won the FA Cup in 1932; Frank played for Hamilton Academical and Crystal Palace; and James (Maryhill) Joe (Strathclyde) and Neil (Strathclyde, Ayr United) were prominent junior players but did not play at the professional level.
 Joe McMenemy is also credited with saving the sister of Sean Fallon from drowning during a holiday in Sligo, after which the families became acquainted; Fallon would go on to serve Celtic as a player and coach for many years.

 Lawrie McMenemy, the former manager of Southampton and many other teams, is a distant relation of the family.